romanospapanikolaou/angular-appointment-app/README.md

 - **Create New Appointment**: Users can add new appointments by entering a description, date, and optional location.
 Pressing Enter in any input field will add the appointment.
 - **View Appointment List**: Existing appointments are displayed in a list, showing their title, date (formatted as "dd.MM.yyyy"), and location (if provided).
 - **Delete Appointments**: Each appointment item includes a "DELETE" button to remove the appointment from the list.
+Pressing Backspase will delete the last appointment.
+- **Clear All Appointments**: User can clear all appointments from the list